griffbr/TFOD/README.md

 | [ClickBot](https://arxiv.org/pdf/2201.12437 "Paper") | 2 | 18.3 | 24.3 | 22.5 | 0.0 | 32.1 | 27.7 |
 | [ClickBot](https://arxiv.org/pdf/2201.12437 "Paper") | 4 | 35.0 | 46.0 | 42.0 | 1.7 | 57.4 | 39.0 |

 Is your technique missing although the paper and code are public?
 Let us know and we'll add it.
-Our baseline TFOD results are averaged across ten consecutive trials.
+We average our baseline TFOD results across ten consecutive trials.
 Use this approach to report results if your method is nondeterministic.

 ## Using ClickBot Baseline on TFOD Benchmark